opencitations/heritrace/user_testing/packages/technician/README.md

 >
 > Your task is to modify the SHACL shape to:
 > 1. Include the `dcterms:abstract` property for `fabio:JournalArticle`.
-> 2. Add a constraint to allow a maximum of one abstract.
+ > 2. Add a constraint to allow a maximum of one abstract and a minimum of zero (i.e., the abstract is optional).
 >
 > Continue thinking aloud about your process and any difficulties you encounter when working with SHACL constraints."

 > **Note on Hot-Reloading**: After modifying configuration files, manually reload the browser page to see UI changes.
 The backend detects changes automatically, but the frontend requires a refresh.
 >
-> **Note on Debugging**: If the application breaks after modifying SHACL files, run `docker logs heritrace-technician-app-1` to see detailed error messages.
+> **Note on Debugging**: If the application breaks after modifying SHACL files, run `docker logs heritrace-app` to see detailed error messages.

 **Task 2: Add Abstract Display Support (23 minutes)**